beave/sagan/doc/source/rule-keywords.rst

 **meta_content: "%sagan%", $VAR; meta_depth: 10;**

-This would start searching at the begining of the log line (default meta_ offset: 0) and search only 10 bytes deep for the term "mary", "frank" or "bob".
+This would start searching at the beginning of the log line (default meta_ offset: 0) and search only 10 bytes deep for the term "mary", "frank" or "bob".

 Example with offset and depth used together: